History of Northampton (Rothersthorpe) services

-The bridge was replaced in 1980.
-There was also a plan to build a motel here but it was refused.
+There was a plan to build a motel here but it was refused.

 In 1986, Which? said the restaurant was "small but cheerful", and that the services were "drab but clean".
 Inside it was very dark, with lots of wooden fittings and white/dark blue walls.

-When the site of the services was identified, there was a railway crossing the motorway to the east, which was soon dismantled.
+When the site of the services was identified, there was a railway crossing the motorway to the east.
+The railway was dismantled in the 1970s.

 In 1983, plans were drawn up to build a new A43 along the route of the old railway.
 The new road opened in 1988, and included an interchange with the M1.

 The new interchange involved link roads on either side of the M1, which wrapped around the outside of the services.
 Now that the exit was serving more than just a service station, the four slip roads had to be re-aligned.
-This inadvertently gave Rothersthorpe a lot more space to play with, as the move was about 100 metres on three of the sides.
+This inadvertently gave Rothersthorpe a lot more space to play with.
 Some of the old slip roads can still be made out, although subsequent construction has masked a lot.

 The new north/west-facing slip roads cut across the two exits to Banbury Lane.
 These tiny lanes were blocked off and left to be taken over by nature, and are now impossible to get down.
 A short section of the northbound access road had a motorway maintenance building built on it, and a gravel track along the line of the road out of the services still exists to access this building.